techpeace/personal-site-template/README.md

 1. `git rm source/blog/*`
 2. `git rm source/layouts/article.erb`
 3. Remove middleman-blog from Gemfile.
-4. Remove styles from source/stylesheets/base.css.scss.
+4. Remove blog-related styles from source/stylesheets/base.css.scss.
 They are all at the bottom of the file grouped together under the header "Blog Articles".
-5. Remove settings from config.rb.
+5. Remove blog-related settings from config.rb.
 They are all grouped at the top under the header "Blog Settings".
 6. Update the home page (source/index.html.erb) to do something more relevant to your site.

 ## Examples